 Eldercare Locator is a nationwide service that connects older Americans and their caregivers with information on senior services.
 From the US Administration on Aging.

 Family Caregiver Alliance – links and information aimed specifically at caregivers.

 Centers for Medicare and Medicaid Services – comprehensive lists of services available put together by the US Department of Health and Human Services.

 American Association of Retired Persons (AARP) Foundation is the charitable division of the AARP.
-It provides information for how to set up a caregiving plan for your loved one.
+It provides information on how to set up a caregiving plan for your loved one.

 Page last audited 2/2020